Caring, Professional Dental Extractions

 A severely decayed tooth that can’t be restored with a filling or crown may need to be extracted.
 Removing the tooth may help reduce the risk of infection spreading and support the health of nearby teeth. - Advanced Gum Disease:

 Advanced gum disease can damage supporting bone and tissue, causing the affected tooth to become loose over time.
-Extraction can help manage the condition and reduce discomfort. - Impacted or Problematic Wisdom Teeth:
+Extraction may help manage the condition and relieve associated discomfort. - Impacted or Problematic Wisdom Teeth:

-Wisdom teeth that are impacted or partially erupted can cause pain, swelling, or infection around the back of the mouth.
-In these cases, removal may be recommended to relieve discomfort and prevent future issues with your oral health. - Preparation for Orthodontic Treatment:
+Impacted or partially erupted wisdom teeth can cause pain, swelling, or infection in the area behind the molars.
+In such cases, removal may be recommended to alleviate discomfort and reduce the likelihood of future oral health problems. - Preparation for Orthodontic Treatment:

-Patients undergoing orthodontic treatment may need one or more teeth removed to create space and help align their bite properly.
+Patients undergoing orthodontic treatment may require one or more teeth to be removed to create space and help align their bite.
 This is typically recommended after careful assessment. - Severe Fractures or Trauma:

 If a tooth is fractured below the gum line or badly damaged by trauma, it may not be restorable.
-In these cases, extraction may help prevent persistent pain, inflammation, or the risk of further oral complications. - Severe Infection or Abscess:
+In these cases, extraction may help manage pain, reduce inflammation, and lower the risk of further oral complications. - Severe Infection or Abscess:

 When an infection spreads beyond the tooth and can’t be addressed with root canal therapy, extraction may be required.
 In some cases, extraction may be required to help manage infection and minimise the risk of further spread.

-Each situation is different, and we’ll always explain your options clearly so you can decide what feels right for you.
+Each situation is unique, and we will clearly explain your options so you can decide on the most suitable treatment.
 If you’re unsure whether a tooth needs to be removed, book a consultation with our friendly dental team.
-We’ll guide you through your options and help you make the right decision for your health and your smile.
+We’ll guide you through your options and support you in choosing the most appropriate treatment for your oral health.

 Is getting a tooth pulled painful?